Gitbank

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences, front-loaded with purpose and return value, followed by token support.
-Every sentence is necessary and no waste.
+The description is two sentences, front-loaded with purpose and return value, and concise with no extraneous information.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.